nicoscore99/mmdetection3d_for_rail/README.md

     random_viz_keys = None)
 ```

+Note that the 'General_3dDet_Metric_MMLab' evaluator is configured to load the authentification key for the WandB account to log to from the [wandb_auth.yaml](/home/cws-ml-lab/mmdetection3d_for_rail/mmdet3d/engine/hooks/wandb_auth.yaml) if the device has not already been configured with the key.
+Hence, make sure to set the correct WandB key in the authentification file.

 ### New WandB Logger Hook
 To gain oversight over the trained models and the training process, a [Weights&Biases](https://wandb.ai) integration for MMDetection3D was created.
 This [script](/mmdet3d/engine/hooks/wandb_logger_hook.py) implements a registered hook that logs the training progress per iteration and also per epoch.
 Addtionally, the WandB logger hook also logs the metrics from the 3D-detection evaluation metrics described above along with the graphs created by that script.
 In order to access the validation losses, a few changes were made to the MMEngine foundational library.
 These are elaborated in the corresponding package ([MMEngine_for_rail](https://github.com/nicoscore99/mmengine_for_rail))